jamesgarriss/onering/README.md

 ## General Info

-Generation information about this game can be found [here](general/README.md).
+General information about this game can be found [here](general/README.md).

 ## Heroes